View Roxanne Gant's Obituary on OurMidland.com and share memories

 Roxanne is survived by her husband, Bob Gant; children, Christine Wilson, Cheryl (Randy) Martin and Robert Gant Jr.; grandchildren, Samantha, John, Jack, Kelsi, Bradley, Gavin and Noah; as well as one great-granddaughter, Cloe.
 She is also survived by siblings, Calvin (Shirley) Prince, Alvin (Carol) Prince, Delores (Dick) Moot, Corliss Alderson; and by in-laws, Joann Prince and Sharon Prince.
 In addition to her parents, Roxanne was preceded in death by siblings, Caroline (Larry) Burgess, Dorothy (Ray) Whitney, Helen (Walt) Brast, Kathy (Harold) Evans, Melvin Prince and Calbert Prince; as well as brother-in-law, John Alderson.

 Memorial services for Roxanne will take place at 2 p.m.
 Saturday, Dec.
 7, 2019 at Ware-Smith-Woolever Funeral Home, 1200 W. Wheeler St. with Pastor John Pohanka officiating.
 Roxanne's family will receive friends at the funeral home on Saturday from 1 p.m. until the time of service.
-Those planning an expression of sympathy are asked to consider Susan B. Komen for the Cure Foundation, the , or ASPCA.
+Those planning an expression of sympathy are asked to consider Susan B. Komen for the Cure Foundation, the , or the Humane Society of Midland County.